These are some of the most commonly asked questions. If you don’t see an answer to your question here – please contact us.

 Q: How will my support financially help save lives?

-A: 90% of our efforts are focussed on the development and delivery of our programs.
+A: 100% of our efforts are focused on the development and delivery of our programs.
 We are working on building our capacity considerably and every dollar makes a difference.

 Q: Can I donate things other than money?

 A: Yes, as long as the item is serviceable we can issue a tax receipt for the fair market value for the item(s) whatever it/they is/are.
-For example you can donate your vehicle; stocks and shares; real estate; equipment; fine artl furniture etc. YLC also gladly welcomes volunteers.
-Find out more about giving here.
+For example you can donate your vehicle; stocks and shares; real estate; equipment; fine art, furniture etc.

 Q: I live in the USA – can I make a donation to YLC?